 CareerBuzz—Georgia Tech's Center for Career Discovery and Development is the central hub for career education and resources, and they help students from all majors not only get work but learn how work works.

-Practice placements are arranged at top architecture firms in cities around the US for the week of Spring Break.
-Visit the Student Practicum Program page for more information.
+Practicum placements are arranged at top architecture firms in cities around the US for the week of Spring Break.

 The School of Architecture's 4,500+ living alumni share aspirations and a common past that draw them to each other.
 Students are encouraged to join the Georgia Tech School of Architecture Group on LinkedIn.
 This group of nearly 700 alumni is active with updates on alumni networking opportunities and job listings.